Heroes new logo

 • 47% of children use their screened gadgets to support their friends by liking, sharing, and/or commenting on their posts.

-• 61% of them chat online everyday.
+• 61% of them do online chat daily.

 • Using communication media makes up 24.16% of children’s total Internet time, as per Kaspersky Safe Kids alerts.

-4) Screen time provides some entertainment.
+4) It provides some entertainment.

 Photo credit: Canva